AGRICULTURAL CONSENSUS MEETINGS

 forums, to be conducted by the League of Women Voters.
 The first:

 The Third Annual Joan Arnold Civic Participation Award: Those Who Make a

 Deadline: April 11, 2014

 Joan C. Arnold was a long-time League member who served in many civic organizations.
-This award honors those who exhibit that same social
+This award honors those who exhibit that

-conscience in improving the lives of Newport residents.
+same social conscience in improving the lives of Newport residents.

 at 401-378-7595 or

-Rosemary Forbes-Woodside of Jamestown received the first award in 2012; Judith Webb of Newport received the award in
+Rosemary Forbes-Woodside of Jamestown received the first award in 2012; Judith Webb of Newport received the

 The recipient/s must be a resident of or work in Newport County (which includes Jamestown, Little Compton,